Joe Biden and South Korea consult on how to deal with North Korea

 “China should contemplate taking whatever steps it can to reduce the possibility of a provocative” act, Mr Sullivan said.

-As part of the five-day visit in Asia, Mr Biden is focusing his Saturday on his relationship with new South Korean leader Yoon Suk Yeol, who assumed office little more than a week ago.
+As part of the five-day visit in Asia, Mr Biden is focusing his Saturday on his relationship with Mr Yoon, who assumed office little more than a week ago.

 One mission will be reassuring South Korea about the US commitment to countering North Korea’s Kim Jong Un.